gershwin-desktop/gershwin-documentation/FileSystemLayout-B.md

 This is the layout GhostBSD uses with things like Utilities and CoreServices added.
 We drop the idea of Software.app installing to a Network domain.
 These changes would be the least disurptive to GhostBSD users, packaging efforts, would allow quicker rollout of Software.App, and finishing Window Manager.

-/Network becomes discoverable hosts
+* /Network becomes discoverable hosts on Network
-/Volumes is used for removable media
+* /Volumes is used for removable media

 ```
 #